groc-prog/pyneo4j-ogm/README.md

 - [ ] `NodeModel.count()` - Returns the count of nodes found
 - [ ] `NodeModel.find_connected_nodes()` - Finds connected nodes for one or more hops

+- [ ] Add automatic refs for defined relationship properties in node models

 ## RelationshipModel